 In addition, this will also create a TLS certificate for each IAP deployment.
 Once you setup the required DNS records (see next steps) you can check their progress like so:

 watch kubectl -n iap get certificates #NAME READY SECRET AGE #prometheus True prometheus-tls 1h #alertmanager True alertmanager-tls 1h

 To allow incoming traffic and to acquire a TLS certificate, DNS records must be in place.
 This can be either a single wildcard entry for all IAP deployments or individual records.
 Refer to the installation instructions for more information on what records to create.

 It’s possible to use a different authentication provider than Dex.
 Please refer to the OIDC provider chapter for more information on how to configure KKP and OAuth2-Proxy accordingly.

 The IAP does not protect services against access from within the cluster.
 Sensitive services should therefore be configured to require further authentication.
-Grafana, the monitoring stack’s dashboard UI, requires proper authentication by default, for example.
+Grafana, the Master / Seed Monitoring, Logging & Alerting Stack’s dashboard UI, requires proper authentication by default, for example.